ArnoLens/hemera-helper-util/README.md

-# hemera-helper-util
+# theiana-window-manager
-A window info utility for Hemera
+A window manager utility for Theiana